Tootfarangi90/Tjanstformedlingssida-BE/README.md

 ## Script for development environment

-We use docker for our development environment and down under you can see how to set up docker.
+We use docker for our development environment.
+Down below you can see how to set up docker.

 + For the database: